dianaidiana/kunsthaben/DIARY.md

 }
 ```

-The general rule is: any group of fields guarded by a CHECK constraint that expresses a positivity/consistency invariant
-is a candidate for a small
-validating @Embeddable value object.
-Where it doesn't apply: things like Media/Support codes or Chat's buyer_id <>
-seller_id check, those are either simple single-column constraints already fully enforced by the DB, or
-relational checks across separate entities that don't naturally collapse into one embeddable value object.
-Don't reach
-for this pattern everywhere — it earns its keep specifically when a CHECK constraint is describing "these
-2–4 fields together form one coherent, occasionally-invalid concept," which is true of both Frame and Dimensions, but
-wouldn't be true of, say, title/price (each independently valid, no cross-field relationship).

 ### The primary key class [for a composite key] must be serializable.

 By adding implements Serializable, you are just fulfilling a technical requirement of the JPA specification.
 It
-ensures
-that Hibernate can safely move your composite keys around in memory, caches, or across networks without breaking the
+ensures that Hibernate can safely move your composite keys around in memory, caches, or across networks without breaking
+the
 object.
 Rule of thumb: Every time you create an @Embeddable class to be used as an @EmbeddedId, always add implements
 Serializable.

-## 24.07 how to handle exceptions in the controller
+## 24.07 How to handle exceptions of the API

 ```java